ewoks-kit/ewoks/doc/howtoguides/task_python.rst

 Limitations
 -----------

-Inputs cannot be modified once the task is instantiated
+Inputs cannot be modified once the :term:`task <Task>` is instantiated

 .. code-block:: python